pinecone-io/nvidia-rag/docs/troubleshooting.md

 If the above error related to dependency conflicts are seen while building containers, clear stale docker images using `docker system prune -af` and then execute the build command using `--no-cache` flag.

-## pymilvus error: not allowed to retrieve raw data of field sparse
+## Vector database error: not allowed to retrieve raw data of field sparse
 ```
-pymilvus.exceptions.MilvusException: <MilvusException: (code=65535, message=not allowed to retrieve raw data of field sparse)>
+Vector database exception: not allowed to retrieve raw data of field sparse
 ```
 This happens when a collection created with vector search type `hybrid` is accessed using vector search type `dense` on retrieval side.
 Make sure both the search types are same in ingestor-server-compose and rag-server-compose file using `APP_VECTORSTORE_SEARCHTYPE` environment variable.